 - Salt and pepper to taste

-- Heat an iron skillet or kadhai.
+- Heat an iron skillet or non-stick pan.
 Reduce the heat to medium, add 1tbsp extra-virgin olive oil.

-- Add the potatoes and let them cook for about 2 minutes, don’t over-toss or turn them too frequently.
+- Add the potatoes and saute for about 2 minutes, don’t over-toss or turn them too frequently.

-- Once their edges are golden brown, add a pinch of salt and basil.
+- Once edges are golden brown, you can cover the lid and cook them a bit more until they soften and are golden brown all over.
+Alternatively, I also parboil them before sauteing, in which case you don’t need to cover the lid.
+Once their edges are golden brown, add a pinch of salt and basil.
 Toss to coat.
 Cook for another minute.

-- Once they’re slightly golden brown, add 1tbsp more of extra-virgin olive oil.
+- Once all their edges are nicely golden brown, add 1tbsp more of extra-virgin olive oil or a touch or butter.
 Add a pinch more of salt and garlic.
 Toss to coat.
-Adding garlic too early will make them burnt, so add them now.
+Adding garlic too early will make them burnt, so add it now.

-- Cook for a few minutes until the potatoes seem light-browned, adding freshly ground pepper and more salt to taste.
+- Cook for a few minutes until a few of the edges are light-browned, adding freshly ground pepper and more salt if necessary.
 Let them cook for a minute or so more as they soften.

-- Add honey and let them cook for a minute more as they caramelize.
+- Turn off the heat.
+Add honey and mix as they caramelize.

 - Once the potatoes seem fully caramelized and cooked, take them off the heat and transfer to a plate.